PieceMaker/rminions/README.md

 R lists and JSON.
 Currently a worker can accept one or the other, not both.
 This choice is made by setting the `useJSON` flag at worker startup.

-If `useJSON` is false, then `parameters` should be a named list where the entries match the parameters of `func`.
-For example, if we want a worker to calculate the 0, 0.25, 0.50, 0.75, and 1 quantiles for a normal distribution with a mean of 100 and standard deviation of 10, the following would be passed as `parameters`:
+Suppose we want to calculate the 0, 0.25, 0.50, 0.75, and 1 quantiles for a normal distribution with a mean of 100 and standard deviation of 10.
+Then `package` would be `"stats"` and `func` would be `"qnorm"`.
+The parameter would depend on the `useJSON` flag.

+If `useJSON` is false, then `parameters` would be a named list where the entries match the parameters of `func`, or in this case `"qnorm"`.

 ```R
 list(